 The Homeplace is located in the Tennessee portion of LBL.
-From the Golden Pond Visitor Center travel south on The Trace about 12 miles.
+From the Golden Pond Visitor Center travel 12 miles south on Woodlands Trace National Scenic Byway.

 The Homeplace GPS Coordinates: